How to Setup Wordpress Blog Quickly and Easily

 WordPress provides new pages with unclear URLs.

-We are going to change this to a 'clean' and search engine friendly URL.
+We will change this to a 'clean' and search engine-friendly URL.
 And this is very easy to adjust.

 • Click the Settings menu item and then go to Permalinks.

-• Then tick Message name and click save changes.
+• Then tick the Message name and click save changes.

 The title of each new page is now automatically converted to the URL.
-For example, if you create a page with the title "Best food for dogs", the URL will automatically be: xyz.com/best-food-for-dogs.
+For example, if you create a page titled "Best food for dogs," the URL will automatically be xyz.com/best-food-for-dogs.
 And so the reader can see directly at the URL what the page is about.

 And now the first point of our to-do list has been crossed out.